Senate approves bill to aid vets exposed to toxic burn pits

 WASHINGTON (AP) — A bill enhancing health care and disability benefits for millions of veterans exposed to toxic burn pits won final approval in the Senate on Tuesday, ending a brief stalemate over the measure that had infuriated advocates and inspired some to camp outside the Capitol.

+“I look forward to signing this bill, so that veterans and their families and caregivers impacted by toxic exposures finally get the benefits and comprehensive health care they earned and deserve,” Biden said.

-It had also approved the legislation back in June, but the legislation required a do-over for a technical fix.
+The Senate had overwhelming approved the legislation back in June, but a do-over was required to make a technical fix.
 That process derailed when Republicans made a late attempt to change another aspect of the bill last week and blocked it from advancing.

 The abrupt delay outraged veterans groups and advocates, including comedian Jon Stewart.
 It also placed GOP senators in the uncomfortable position of delaying the top legislative priority of service organizations this session of Congress.

-“Veterans who were exposed to the toxic fumes of burn pits will be treated by the VA like they should have been from the beginning,” Schumer said.
+“You can go home knowing the good and great thing you have done and accomplished for the United States of America,” Senate Majority Leader Chuck Schumer, D-N.Y., told them.

-The legislation directs the VA to presume that certain respiratory illnesses and cancers were related to burn pit exposure, allowing veterans to obtain disability payments to compensate for their injury without having to prove the illness was a result of their service.
+The legislation expands access to health care through the Department of Veterans Affairs for millions who served near burn pits.
+It also directs the VA to presume that certain respiratory illnesses and cancers were related to burn pit exposure, allowing veterans to obtain disability payments to compensate for their injury without having to prove the illness was a result of their service.

 Roughly 70% of disability claims related to burn pit exposure are denied by the VA due to lack of evidence, scientific data and information from the Defense Department.